-Local stressors, such as habitat destruction (including from harmful fishing practices such as dynamite use), harmful land-use practices (including coastal development, agricultural and land-based pollution, increased sedimentation and run-off due to monocropping and clearcutting of riparian vegetation, and the destruction of coastal vegetation for poorly-planned aquaculture development), overfishing, and invasive species are major problems for coral reefs ^{39,40,41} that further exacerbate coral loss after heat-wave induced bleaching events.42
+Local stressors, such as habitat destruction (including from harmful fishing practices such as dynamite use), harmful land-use practices (including coastal development, agricultural and land-based pollution, increased sedimentation and run-off due to monocropping and clearcutting of riparian vegetation, and the destruction of coastal vegetation for poorly-planned aquaculture development), overfishing, and invasive species are major problems for coral reefs ^{39,40,41} that further exacerbate coral loss from heat-wave induced bleaching events 42.

-However at the global scale, the chief concern is now the unprecedented threat to coral reefs posed by growing concentrations of greenhouse gases, particularly CO2, in the atmosphere.
-The resulting warmer temperatures have led to mass coral bleaching, more disease, and catastrophic coral mortality globally.^{43,44} Without significant efforts to curb greenhouse gas emissions, all tropical coral reefs will experience annual severe bleaching.
-The average projected year for annual severe bleaching is 2034, although there is considerable variation among and within countries.45 In addition, hypoxia can result from warming temperatures, resulting in increased coral mortality and sublethal stress.46 Rising carbon dioxide concentrations also cause ocean acidification, which while not immediately lethal to coral reef organisms at current or projected end-century levels, compromise reefs by reducing rates of calcification, increasing rates of dissolution, and impairing coral reproduction and stress tolerance ^{47,48}, all of which have implications for the growth of the reef foundation.
+However, at the global scale, the chief concern now is the unprecedented threat to coral reefs posed by growing concentrations of greenhouse gases, particularly CO_2 , in the atmosphere.
+The resulting warmer temperatures have led to mass coral bleaching, more disease, and catastrophic coral mortality globally 43,44 .
+Without significant efforts to curb greenhouse gas emissions, all tropical coral reefs will experience annual severe bleaching.
+The average projected year for annual severe bleaching under the representative concentration pathway (RCP) 8.5 scenario is 2034.
+However, there is considerable variation among and within countries, and many locations will experience regular severe bleaching much sooner 45 .
+In addition, hypoxia can result from warming temperatures, resulting in increased coral mortality and sublethal stress 46 .
+Rising CO_2 concentrations also cause ocean acidification, which while not immediately lethal to coral reef organisms at current or projected end-century levels, compromise reefs by reducing rates of calcification, increasing rates of dissolution, and impairing coral reproduction and stress tolerance 47,48 , all of which have implications for the growth of the reef foundation.

 Hence, which carbon emissions pathway we choose to follow will profoundly impact live coral cover and reef calcification and dissolution rates 49, and thus the ability of coral reefs to maintain the reef structures which protect shorelines and support high biodiversity.
-Under the representative concentration pathway (RCP) 2.6 scenario, almost two-thirds of coral reefs will remain net accretionary through the end of this century, while under the RCP8.5 scenario, 94% will be eroding by 2050.50
+Under the RCP 2.6 scenario, almost two-thirds of coral reefs will remain net accretionary through the end of this century, while under the RCP 8.5 scenario, 94% will be eroding by 2050 50.